phonon/minecraft-nodes/docs/src/5-1-install.md

 # Installation
-Nodes is licensed with no warranty or support, use at your own risk, if things fuck up sorry :3

 This covers installing nodes onto Minecraft server.
-There is some manual file patching required, so this is more involved than just dragging in plugins.
+There is some manual file copying required, so this is more involved than just dragging in plugins.

 ## Requirements